openeuropa/oe_theme/README.md

 * Small (`oe_theme_small_no_crop`): Small sized image, part of the Main content responsive image style.
 * Main content (`oe_theme_main_content`): Responsive image style, to be used on any image that is rendered inside a content page.

-## Upgrade from 1.x to 2.x

-- The following patterns have been removed on 2.x:
-  - `dialog`
-  - `file_link`
-- The `variant` field on the `field` pattern has been removed.
-Instead, ui_patterns variants definition is used.
-  Read ui_patterns [pattern definition documentation](https://ui-patterns.readthedocs.io/en/8.x-1.x/content/patterns-definition.html#pattern-definitions) for how it works.
-- [OpenEuropa Corporate Blocks](https://github.com/openeuropa/oe_corporate_blocks) 1.x is not supported anymore,
-  you should use version 2.x instead.

 ## Development